Smile-SA/smile-magento-elasticsearch/doc/Behavorial-Search.md

 ### Apache configuration

 You will need a new domain name to collect tracking.

 For a site named www.mysite.com, you can use a new domain called **t.mysite.com** or **hit.mysite.com** by example.

-This domain will be proxied to ES through an Apache vhost :
+This domain will be proxied to ES tracking plugin through an Apache vhost :

 ``` conf
 <VirtualHost *:80>